Menu

 1958 – Erik NITSCHE

-TRIGA is the name of a small experimental nuclear reactor built by General Atomic, a division of General Dynamics.
+TRIGA is the name given to an experimental nuclear reactor built by General Atomics, a division of General Dynamics.

 General Dynamics, Réacteur Triga Mark II